 Restoration efforts are under way in several watersheds to restore populations of anadromous fish species.
 Maps generally do not accurately address potential restoration of various species to a watershed and the restoration of fish passage.
 These maps are well suited for displaying known resource areas, but not for providing a final definition of all areas where there is a concern for the given resource.
 The general protection mechanisms for anadromous fish should be applied on a regional watershed basis rather than by strict use of mapped resources.
-Note that the protection mechanisms for anadromous fish species found in the same streams.
+Note that the protection mechanisms for anadromous fish also directly apply to all resident fish species found in the same streams.